mozerpol/NotesFromLearning/MicrosemiNotes/README.md

 standards.
 In contrast with standard SDRAM, used in stationary devices and laptops and usually connected over a 64-bit wide memory bus, LPDDR also permits 16- or 32-bit wide channels.

+Page 4: <br/>
-4. SSTL - Stub Series Terminated Logic.
+1. SSTL - Stub Series Terminated Logic.
 It is a group of electrical standards for driving transmission lines commonly used with DRAM based DDR memory IC's and memory modules.
 Also we can distinguish HSSTL - high-speed transceiver logic.
 Four voltage levels for SSTL are defined: